Property Code Enforcement

 Enforcement of the Building Maintenance Code

-Neighborhood Services Staff is responsible for enforcing the Virginia Uniform Statewide Building Code (USBC) as it relates to existing structures.
-It is our responsibility to ensure existing structures are structurally sound and in a safe condition in accordance with the Virginia Maintenance Code.
+Neighborhood Services staff are also responsible for enforcing the Virginia Uniform Statewide Building Code (USBC) part III known as the Virginia Maintenance Code as it relates to existing structures.
+It is our responsibility to confirm existing structures are structurally sound and in a safe condition in accordance with the minimum standards established by the Virginia Maintenance Code.

 Common violations include: